border-l/Termicolor/README.md

 Termicolor is a package that offers an easy-to-use API for quickly applying colors to text.
 It is excellent for swiftly creating appropriate styles and allows for extensive reusability.

-The only dependency is Colorama, to ensure that escape characters work with Windows.
+The only dependency is Colorama, to ensure that escape codes work with Windows.

 Installation
 ------------